Canavan Research Illinois

 Max Randell at 2½

-Now fifteen, Max has represented our battle to save
+Now sixteen, Max has represented our battle to save

 the children on: